Skip to main content

 1. Identify the desired iSCSI session state and the current iSCSI session state.

 2. Compare the desired state to the current state to identify needed repairs.
-Astra Trident determines repair priorities and when to preempt repairs.
+Trident determines repair priorities and when to preempt repairs.

 3. Perform repairs required to return the current iSCSI session state to the desired iSCSI session state.

 Note Logs of self-healing activity are located in the trident-main container on the respective Daemonset pod.
-To view logs, you must have set debug to "true" during Astra Trident installation.
+To view logs, you must have set debug to "true" during Trident installation.

-Astra Trident iSCSI self-healing capabilities can help prevent:
+Trident iSCSI self-healing capabilities can help prevent:

 • Stale or unhealthy iSCSI sessions that could occur after a network connectivity issue.
-In the case of a stale session, Astra Trident waits seven minutes before logging out to reestablish the connection with a portal.
+In the case of a stale session, Trident waits seven minutes before logging out to reestablish the connection with a portal.

 Note For example, if CHAP secrets were rotated on the storage controller and the network loses connectivity, the old (stale) CHAP secrets could persist.
 Self-healing can recognize this and automatically reestablish the session to apply the updated CHAP secrets.